 A wedding shower celebrates the couple as a whole, rather than the individuals themselves.
 This celebration of the couple is a more significant reflection of the premarital journey and reinforces the couple's choice for unity.

-Wedding showers are a popular choice for couples who cannot invite everyone they know to a wedding.
+Wedding showers are a popular choice for couples who cannot invite everyone they know to their wedding day.
 Wedding showers are especially popular if the couple is from two different geographic locations, or if the couple is eloping, having a destination wedding, or even a quickie ceremony at the courthouse.

-Shifting away from a traditional bridal shower in favor of a wedding shower also allows friends and family who might not be able to attend the wedding to participate in the celebration of matrimony in a meaningful way.
-There is no right or wrong way to throw a shower, but there are still those who believe that certain traditions are not to be altered.
+Shifting away from a traditional bridal shower in favor of a couple's shower also allows friends and family who might not be able to attend the wedding event to participate in the celebration of matrimony in a meaningful way.
+There is no right or wrong way to throw a shower, but there are still those who believe that certain bridal shower etiquette and traditions are not to be altered.

 Whether you are throwing a shower, being showered, or attending a shower, invitations will be a part of that process.
-Often an invitation needs to convey a lot of information in a small space, which is why Zola offers complete customization for all paper products and invites!
+Often a wedding shower invitation needs to convey a lot of information in a small space, which is why Zola offers complete customization for all paper products and invites!

 Your wedding registry should be live and fully functional, with gifts of varying monetary value, by the time your shower invitations are sent.
 But to avoid any miscues for your guests or extra work for the host, we recommend completing your wedding registry even earlier—about two months before your shower date.
 The more time your guests have to plan and shop, the more likely it is that you will receive the gifts you asked for.